-Dates of booting and flowering were recorded on an individual plant basis.
-Transpiration was calculated for ~2week intervals between 30 DAS and maturity.
-This allowed water use before and after anthesis to be calculated.
+Date of booting and flowering were recorded on an individual plant basis.
+Transpiration was calculated for approximately 2-week intervals between 30 DAS and maturity.
+This allowed pre- and post-anthesis water use to be calculated.
 Daily transpiration values were calculated for each plant by dividing the transpiration of each time interval between weighing by the number of days in each interval.
-Then, pre-anthesis transpiration was the sum of the daily transpiration values until anthesis, plus water used in the first 28 days after sowing, which was estimated to be 1.5 L for all genotypes.
-This was based on dry weight estimates for plant biomass of 15 g at 28 DAS, and on the assumption of a TE of 10 g kg-1 water transpired at this early stage of crop development (our unpublished observations).
-The water use after anthesis was the sum of the daily transpiration values from anthesis until maturity.
+Then, pre-anthesis transpiration was the sum of the daily transpiration values until anthesis, plus water used in the first 28 days after sowing that was estimated to be 1.5L for all genotypes.
+This was based on dry weight estimates for plant biomass of 15 g at 28 DAS, and on the assumption of a TE of 10 g kg-1 water transpired at such an early stage of crop development (our unpublished observations).
+The post-anthesis water use was the sum of the daily transpiration values from anthesis until maturity.
 At harvest, leaf, stem and panicle weights were taken after drying for 3 days in a forced-air oven set at 70°C. Dried panicles were then threshed to determine grain yield.
-HI was calculated as the ratio of grain yield divided by the total aboveground biomass (the aggregated dry weight of stems, leaves and panicles).
-TE was calculated as the ratio of the total aboveground biomass to the sum of transpiration values between 30 DAS and maturity.
+Harvest index was calculated as the ratio of grain yield divided by the total above-ground biomass (the aggregated dry weight of stems, leaves, and panicles).
+Transpiration efficiency was calculated as the ratio of the total above-ground biomass to the sum of transpiration values between 30 DAS and maturity.
 The initial biomass at the time of commencing the transpiration measurements was not taken into account.
-Although the biomass at that stage was not negligible (~15 g per plant), it was assumed that biomass differences among genotypes at that stage (~3 g per plant) were negligible compared with the final biomass (70-100 g per plant), and the TE assessment was valid for a comparative assessment of germplasm.
+Although the biomass at that stage was not negligible (circa 15 g plant-1), it was assumed that biomass differences among genotypes at that stage (~ 3 g plant-1) were negligible compared to the final biomass (70-100 g plant-1), and the TE assessment was valid for a comparative assessment of germplasm.

-Tiller number at booting, leaf area of the main stem, the number of visible leaves at booting and total leaf area at booting were assessed from an extra set of plants that were grown under fully irrigated conditions in 27-cm diameter pots, filled with adequately fertilised Alfisol.
+Tiller number at booting, leaf area of the main stem, number of visible leaves at booting and total leaf area at booting were assessed from an extra set of plants that were grown under fully-irrigated conditions in 27-cm diameter pots, filled with adequately fertilized Alfisol.